antirez/freakwan/fci/README.md

 format "0" is what is described in this document.

-All groups of 8 pixels (scanning from top-left to bottom-right) are sent verbatim as a single byte, with the exception of the following two sequences:
+All groups of 8 pixels (scanning from top-left to bottom-right) are sent verbatim as a single byte, with the exception of the following sequence of pixels, called the escape:

-    01101001 (escape)
+    11000011 (escape sequence)

 When the escape occurs, it means the pixels verbatim if the next byte is 0, otherwise the next byte is as follows: